shonn2nd/themetalab/content/_index.md

       text: |
         <br>

-        **The Meta Lab** at [Taipei Tech](https://www-en.ntut.edu.tw/) is a group of researchers interested in understanding **m**otivation, **e**xpertise, and technology-enhanced **t**raining.
+        **The META Lab** at [Taipei Tech](https://www-en.ntut.edu.tw/) is a group of researchers interested in understanding **m**otivation, **e**xpertise, and technology-enhanced **t**raining.
 We focus on improving people’s performance and enhancing their well-being in organizations.
 By applying various **a**nalytical approaches, we aim to generate practical insights that support growth and improvement in professional environments.

   - block: collection
     content: